41 Best Country Love Songs For Her

 3. “I Cross My Heart” by George Strait (1992)

-A man gives one woman his word and his whole heart.
+In the song, a man gives one woman his word and his whole heart.
 The song appeared in Pure Country and stayed tied to that film ever since.
 Keep this one for a proposal or for a slow dance when you want the moment to feel special.

 4. “I Swear” by John Michael Montgomery (1993)